lebotlan/tipx/README.md

-# TiPX - TiPX Is a Petri net eXplorer
+# TiPX - TiPX is a Petri net eXplorer